 Jab saws were made for cutting holes in drywall.
 Plunge in the saw and rip away!

 You can favor the forward direction for a softer, easier, and less dusty cut.
-Whenever I make box cut-outs in this manner, I find that the drywall dust quietly drops straight down to the ground, with only a few airborne particles escaping.
-Contrast this with the insane drywall dust blizzard that the RotoZip kicks up, and you'll love the jab saw's gentle nature.
+Contrast this with the insane drywall dust blizzard that the RotoZip kicks up and you'll love the jab saw's gentle nature.

 There are few other uses for this tool.

 While product literature for the Stanley FatMax Jab Saw says that it is "[d]esigned for drywall, wood, and plastic work," you'll do 95% of your jab saw work in that first category of materials.
 Its teeth are too coarse to produce a neat cut on most thicknesses of plywood.Continue to 10 of 10 below.